 Fashion Innovators Awarded By H&M Foundation.
 The Global Change Award, an annual innovation challenge for circular fashion initiated by the non-profit H&M Conscious Foundation was introduced in August 2015 by the non-profit H&M Conscious Foundation privately funded by the Stefan Persson family, founders and main owners of H&M.

 At the inaugural edition have participated over 2,700 innovators from 112 countries and five of the best were awarded for their innovations and support to the fashion industry.

-Fashion Innovators Awarded By H&M Foundation In 2016 – 1st Edition.
+Fashion Innovators Awarded By H&M Foundation – 1st Edition.

-Fashion Innovators Awarded By H&M Foundation In 2017 – 2nd Edition.
+Fashion Innovators Awarded By H&M Foundation – 2nd Edition.

 The 2nd edition has received over 2,800 applications from 130 countries.

 The third round of applications is closed now, and the screening process is now in full effect.
-The online vote will begin 12 March 2018 but you can read more here on the official website.
+Read more here on the official website.